Management and Workplace

 Introduction

 These ideas are intended to foster management practices that intentionally build and maintain a neuroinclusive workplace.
 The audience for this document, broadly referred to as managers, includes administrators, managers, supervisors, deans, directors, team leads, people who lead meetings, people who review and update policies, and anyone who participates in the recruitment, interviewing, hiring, onboarding, and retention of employees.
-Additionally this document has ideas for people who create employee development opportunities, especially those directed at building workplace culture.
+Additionally this document has ideas for people who create employee development opportunities, especially those directed at building work culture.
+The document consists of four major sections broadly covering changing one’s mindset, ideas and practices for creating an inclusive workplace culture, accommodation best practices, and accessibility considerations for candidates and staff.

 return to top